soul-wish/jss-isolate/readme.md

 If you want to pass additional properties you want to reset.
 The same map is used for reseting inheritable and non-inheritable properties.

-For e.g. you can set `box-sizing` to be 'border-box' by default for ever isolated rule without messing around with greedy selectors like this: `* {box-sizgin: border-box}`.
+For e.g. you can set `box-sizing` to be `border-box` by default for every isolated rule without messing around with greedy selectors like this: `* {box-sizgin: border-box}`.

 ```javascript
 jss.use(isolate({